ibm-cloud-docs/watsonxdata/create_table.md

    .CSV, .Parquet, .json, .txt are the supported data file formats.
    For .json file, you must enclose the content in `[]`.
+   For .json file, multilevel data is not supported.
    {: note}

 1. Click the data type and choose the required data types for each column.
 Click **Next**.